About Brenau Occupational Therapy

 Occupational therapy is welcomed as a vital partner in influencing the future of our society’s most important institutions —the family, health care, education and public policy.
 Occupational therapy is established in many countries around the world and outreach opportunities abound internationally for therapists who seek them.
 Global health needs and issues will continue to require the contributions of occupational therapy’s unique understanding and approach to human occupation—the activities that we as humans do every day, and how we construct meaning about them in our lives.

 We at Brenau are very proud of our students, our faculty and the support we receive from our colleagues in the field, all of whom make up our unique community of learning.
 We work together so that our graduates can excel in occupational therapy practice, inquiry and advocacy.
 Our students come from diverse backgrounds, arriving from all over the United States and around the world.
 They are drawn by the quality of our program, our faculty and the personal attention and friendly atmosphere of our campus.
 Our students are hard-working, compassionate and eager to make a difference in people’s lives.
-They are pleased to join a cohort of others who share the same values.
+They are pleased to join a cohort of others who share the same values and passion for the profession.

 The Brenau OT faculty includes prominent occupational therapists who are authors of major text books, publications and other professional resources.
 They are leaders in state and national professional organizations and several have received outstanding recognition for their teaching and professional service.
 Most are active clinicians, bringing clinic-to-classroom experience to student learning.
 Faculty members not only instruct, they guide thesis research and become lifelong mentors to our alumni.

 Yes!
 Practical laboratory experiences, as well as clinical fieldwork are vital components of the Brenau programs.
 Students have excellent fieldwork opportunities each semester in medical, rehabilitative, educational and community settings.
-Faculty members guide these learning experiences, helping students apply knowledge gained from classes for direct application to clients.
-We have over 300 fieldwork sites throughout Georgia, the Southeast and beyond.
+Faculty members and our guide these learning experiences, helping students apply knowledge gained from classes for direct application to clients.
+We have over 440 fieldwork sites throughout Georgia, the Southeast and across the U.S.

 Take a few minutes to explore the opportunities that abound at Brenau.
-You will find it’s an excellent place to prepare you to become an occupational therapist.
+You will find it’s an excellent place to prepare you to become an occupational therapist or to advance your occupational therapy career.
+Occupational therapy is a vital and rewarding profession.
+Consider joining our community of learning.

 The Brenau School of Occupational Therapy entry-level master’s degree programs at the Gainesville and North Atlanta/Norcross campuses are accredited by the Accreditation Council for Occupational Therapy Education, (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.